-As to possible bias in the historical weathering rates, underestimates are possible at Asa, where the low values of $W{\text{depletion}}$ can be attributed to the low gradient of Zr in the soil (Fig. 5).
-This might, in turn, be the result of soil mixing by different means.
-Mechanical soil scarification was carried out at both Asa and Flakaliden prior to planting of the present stand, which would at least have caused partial mixing or inversion of surficial soil layers.
+(Fig. 3).
+This observation probably has a random rather than a conceptual origin, because it might have been the result of soil mixing by different means.
+Mechanical soil scarification was carried out at both Asa and Flakaliden prior to planting of the present stand, which would at least have caused partial mixing or inversion of surficial soil horizons.
 In addition, clearance cairns of unknown age were found in the experimental area at Asa, indicating small-scale agriculture in the past.
-Moreover, if burrowing earthworms have been abundant in the past, they might have produced soil mixing in the upper soil horizons (Taylor et al., 2019), resulting in a disturbed Zr gradient (Fig. 2) and in low estimates of historical weathering in the rooting zone (Whitfield et al. 2011).
-High or near-neutral soil pH and deciduous litter can promote high population densities of burrowing earthworms following forest clearing and agriculture; partly deciduous vegetation dominated at Asa until only 1000-2000 years BP, with species such as Corylus avellana (L.), Betula spp., Quercus spp. and Tilia spp.
+Moreover, if burrowing earthworms were abundant in the past, they might have produced soil mixing in the upper soil horizons (Taylor et al., 2019), resulting in a disturbed Zr gradient and in low estimates of historical weathering in the rooting zone (Whitfield et al., 2011).
+High or near-neutral soil pH and deciduous litter can promote high population densities of burrowing earthworms following forest clearing and agriculture; and we note that partly deciduous vegetation dominated at Asa until only 1000-2000 years BP, with species such as Corylus avellana (L.), Betula spp., Quercus spp. and Tilia spp.
 (Greisman et al., 2009).

-Apart from disturbances, natural variability in weathering rates can likely be attributed to differences in soil texture (i.e. exposed mineral surface area), climate (i.e. temperature and water percolation rate) and mineralogy.
-At Flakaliden, it was reasoned that heterogeneous Zr gradients (Fig. 2) and Zr/base cation ratios (Fig. S3) disqualified two soil profiles from further analysis, which would have otherwise indicated unreasonable net gains of elements in the rooting zone (0-50 cm) (i.e. for soil profile 15A for all elements and for soil profile 11B with regard to Na and K).
-Whitfield et al. (2011) used the same argument for excluding single profiles from their calculations, emphasizing that overall gains in the rooting zone are not expected without external additions of base cations to the soil profiles.
-Several alternative reasons could have contributed to the observed peaks of Zr in the B/C-horizon at Flakaliden, such as local heterogeneities of the deposited till, which was suggested by the unstable Ti/Zr ratio in soil profile 15A and 11B.
-However, the observed peaks in the Ti/Zr gradients were only explained by irregularities in Ti gradients (i.e. increases in the Ti/Zr ratio indicate that Ti concentrations are increasing) the latter has to be treated carefully since in cases where both Zr and Ti show inconsistent patterns with soil depth, the Ti/Zr ratio will still be stable and hereby overshadows heterogeneities observed with soil depth for both elements (Fig. 1, 2).
-Thus, heterogeneities in Zr gradients observed in the B/C horizon can be attributed to local heterogeneities of the parent material irrespective of if the Ti/Zr gradients are stable at these depths.
+Apart from disturbances, natural heterogeneity in texture or mineralogy probably influenced the estimate of $W{\text{depletion}}$ at the study sites, i.e. biases of random nature.
+At Flakaliden, it was reasoned that heterogeneous Zr gradients (Fig. 3) and Zr / base cation ratios (Fig. S1) disqualified two soil profiles from further analysis, which would have otherwise indicated unreasonable net gains of elements in the rooting zone (0-50 cm) (i.e. for soil profile 15A for all elements and for soil profile 11B with regard to Na and K).
+Whitfield et al. (2011) used the same argument for excluding single profiles from their calculations, emphasising that overall gains in the rooting zone are not expected without external additions of base cations to the soil profiles.
+Several alternative reasons could have contributed to the observed peaks of Zr in the B-C horizons at Flakaliden, such as local heterogeneities of the deposited till, which was suggested by the unstable Ti/Zr ratio in soil profiles 15A and 11B.
+However, the observed peaks in the Ti/Zr gradients were only explained by irregularities in Ti gradients (i.e. increases in the Ti/Zr ratio indicate that Ti concentrations are increasing), and the latter has to be treated carefully since in cases where both Zr and Ti show inconsistent patterns with soil depth the Ti/Zr ratio will still be uniform and hereby overshadows heterogeneities observed with soil depth for both elements (Figs. 2, 3).
+Thus, heterogeneities in Zr gradients observed in the B-C horizons can be attributed to local heterogeneities of the parent material irrespective of whether the Ti/Zr gradients are uniform at these

-Regardless of errors in the Zr gradients, both $W{\text{depletion}}$ and W{profile} showed more marked gradients with soil depth at Flakaliden compared to Asa.
+Regardless of errors in the Zr gradients, both $W{\rm depletion}$ and $W{\rm profile}$ showed more marked gradients with soil depth at Flakaliden compared to Asa.
 This could be expected based on the more well-developed podzol profile at Flakaliden.
 It has been postulated that the formation of podzols is enhanced by long duration and great depth of snow cover (Jauhiainen, 1973; Schaetzl and Isard, 1996), which would imply that soil formation had progressed further at Flakaliden than at Asa (Lundström et al., 2000).
-At Flakaliden, the average mass loss of Ca and Mg was 4.0-fold larger in the E-horizon than in the B-horizon, which is similar to findings by Olsson and Melkerud (2000) of a 5-fold higher ratio between losses of base cations in the E- compared with the B-horizon.
+At Flakaliden, the average mass loss of Ca and Mg was 4.0-fold larger in the E horizon than in the B horizon, which is similar to findings by Olsson and Melkerud (2000) of a 5-fold higher ratio between losses of base cations in the E compared with the B horizon.